 Our Rating

-Parentshield's whole ethos is to be the network that is safe for your child to use and it's the only network that focuses almost exclusively on children.
-They have designed a host of unique features that any parent is sure to appreciate.
+ParentShield's whole ethos is to be the network that is safe for your child to use, and it's the only network that focuses exclusively on children.
+It has designed a host of unique features that any parent is sure to appreciate.

-The first of these is that a SIM plan bought on Parentshield can connect to any of the UK's major networks, which means your child is more likely to have signal whereever they are.
+The first of these is that a SIM plan bought on ParentShield can connect either just to EE, or – if you pick an all-network plan – to any of the UK's major networks, which means your child is more likely to have signal wherever they are.
 That's a great comfort given that children are often out playing in remote areas with limited mobile signal.

-There’s also call and text recording capabilities, so you can monitor their communications, an ‘Ultra Secure Mode’ which blocks all numbers except for those on an allow list, and "Time Restrictions", which limit when the child can make use of the phone (apart from designated numbers and emergency calls).
-Plus, there are word alerts, which will send a text to the parent’s phone whenever a word in a personal dictionary you maintain has appeared in a message to or from your child.
+There’s also call and text recording capabilities, so you can monitor their communications, an ‘Ultra Secure Mode’ which blocks all numbers except for those on an allow list, and ‘Time Controls’, which limit when the child can make use of the phone (apart from designated numbers and emergency calls).
+Plus, there are word alerts, which will send a text to the parent’s phone whenever a word or phrase in a personal dictionary you maintain has appeared in a message to or from your child.

-Naturally, you also get "Internet Restrictions", so your young one can't visit inapprororiate websites, along with with "Spending Caps" so they don't rack up a huge bill.
+Naturally, you also get ‘Internet Restrictions’, so your young one can't visit inappropriate websites, along with ‘Spending Controls’ so they don't rack up a huge bill.

-ParentShield offers rolling SIM Only plans along with a Pay As You Go option – so there are no phones available on the network.
+ParentShield just offers rolling SIM Only plans – so there are no phones available on the network.

 |